IdelsTak/meta-data/readme.md

  - **Edit audio file tags:** Manually edit information like artist, title, album, and even cover art.
  - **Automatic tag fetching:** Connect to online databases like [Deezer](https://www.deezer.com) to automatically retrieve accurate tags for your music files.
- - **Review and edit:** Review and edit fetched tags to ensure they match your preferences or specific needs.
+ - **Review and edit:** Review and edit fetched tags to ensure they match your expected labeling.
  - **Seamless workflow:** The intuitive interface allows you to browse your music library, edit tags for a specific file, and easily initiate tag fetching.
 With only two steps for editing and writing tags, it can't get any simpler.

 ### Screenshots